MVNO-Optimization/MVNO-Optimization.github.io/README.md

 [Platform Requirements](#platform-requirements)

 ## Introduction
 This repository contains our code for the technical optimization of a commercial MVNO (Xiaomi Mobile) from 3 key aspects (data usage prediction, custmer churn prediction and fraud detection), as well as a dataset with limited samples, which is allowed to be disclosed after negotiation with Xiaomi Mobile.
-Our solution is adjusted for the sampled dataset.
+Our solution is adjusted for the sample dataset.
 Therefore, you'll be able to run codes in this repo with the sampled data.

 ## Codebase Organization